Cottage Kitchen ini Makeover

 We are now officially on a break.

 If you’ve visited my kitchen before, you’ll know I’ve got a skylight to the left of the cook top.
 It makes for a bright, sunny kitchen, well… half of it anyway.
-It also makes for horrible conditions to take pictures!
+I absolutely love my skylight, and one of my friends recently told me that I inspired her to get one too!
+She found some great DaLyte Skylights online so I cannot wait to see what hers looks like once it has been fitted.
 I’d love to share the new white walls and ceiling, but it’s just a blast of light up there.
 I kept it really simple on the cabinet tops.
 I thought about trying to use it for extra storage somehow, but it gets very dirty up there when the skylight is open.
 Especially when the coastal winds kick up!

 If you follow me over on instagram you already got a look at the new artwork!
 Well, it’s not really new, I’ve been hording it forever.
 I knew that even though I couldn’t find a home for it at the time… I would, eventually.